 Online delivery has meant we have had to use different ways of collecting evaluation data than we would use in person – but the process we used to analyse and learn from evaluation has stayed the same.

-We reflected on our sources of evaluation evidence – we used participant feedback forms (completed on Google forms instead of paper), participants comments from the ‘chat’ box in Zoom, screenshots of workshops, and ad hoc feedback received by email following workshops or on social media and collected in our Quote Bank.
+We reflected on our sources of evaluation evidence – we used participant feedback forms (completed on Google docs instead of paper), participants comments from the ‘chat’ box in Zoom, screenshots of workshops, and ad hoc feedback received by email following workshops or on social media and collected in our Quote Bank.

 We then compared our statistics from online delivery on our learning outcomes against last year’s self-evaluation of in-person workshops to see if there were any significant differences.
 We also coded our qualitative data to understand the most common themes that were emerging.
 Training officers Shona and Grace then met to compare and discuss what our evidence was telling us, and to agree next steps.

 We had a further team development session with all colleagues from ESS to capture what we are learning about the different types of remote delivery we have done so far, and to share what works to overcome different challenges.